Is this program entirely online?

 You should plan to spend 12-14 hours per week for a 4-credit eight-week course.
 If you are taking 2 courses during an eight week period, you should plan to spend 24-28 hours per week of reading, creating assignments and discussion forum posts, and studying course materials.

 The time it takes to complete an online course successfully depends on your willingness to stick to a regular schedule and learn to study effectively more than on any other factor.

 How many weeks are in each course?

-4-credit courses are eight weeks long and 2-credit course are four weeks long for this program.
-There are two semester terms, a January term and summer.
+4-credit courses are eight weeks long and 2-credit course are four weeks long.
+There are two semester terms, a January term, and a summer term.

 What are the options for full-time and part-time enrollment?

 You can attend part-time, full-time or take one course at a time.
 Choose the pace that is best for you.
 The specific options are as follows:

 - Full-time: 12 credits or more per semester

 - Three-quarters time: 9-11 credits per semester